Why people choose Slack

 In short, it does not work equally well for everyone.

-Why you should consider Pumble
+Why consider Pumble

-Pumble is super-easy to sign up, set up, and involve others — it is available across all mobile and desktop platforms.
+Pumble holds the essence of what Slack does well while eliminating its biggest downsides.
+Pumble is a super-easy team collaboration app to sign up, set up, and involve others — it is available across all mobile and desktop platforms.

+Have organized group and private conversations.
+It enables real-time communication in all its relevant forms, from 1-on-1 conversations to invitational group chats and public channels.
 Group discussions can be dedicated to specific teams, projects, or particular aspects of work.
 Conversations can be further structured via threads that allow a more detailed discussion on particular points of the conversation without overwhelming the whole channel.
+Users can also pin important messages to the top of the conversation, save messages, put reactions on them and mention (e.g. @johnsmith) specific people in order to draw their attention to a message.

+Share and search for more files.
 Furthermore, users can share files, browse through files contained within specific conversations, and sort and filter the search results so that they can easily find exactly what they’re looking for — with no limitations to how far you can go in your messaging history.

+Stay focused with smart notifications.
 Pumble also features smart notifications, enabling users to stay up-to-date with all relevant information while also allowing them to set their preferences, mute channels they only use periodically, or activate a do-not-disturb mode that stops all notifications when we need focused, continuous work.

 Best of all, Pumble does all of this for free!